Impulsive detours to hidden gems. I usually try and avoid football grounds while on holiday, but sometimes they just call to me.

 Pafos

-Marathon runner and Cypriot folk-hero Stelios Kyriakides gives his name to the municipal stadium in Paphos, here seen one quiet (and hot) afternoon.
-Current tenants include Akritas Chlorakas and Pafos FC; the latter is an amalgamation of various predecessor clubs.
+Marathon runner and Cypriot folk-hero Stelios Kyriakides gave his name to the municipal stadium in Paphos.
+It’s seen here one quiet (and hot) afternoon.
+Current tenants include Akritas Chlorakas and Pafos FC, the latter an amalgamation of various predecessor clubs.